 - To continue using a "Default value before update" after the upgrade, change the corresponding "Default value after update" to the desired one. - Any setting other than a "Default value before update" is inherited to the upgraded version and therefore does not need to be restored.

-Parameters Default value before up- Default value after update
+Parameters Default value before up- date Default value after update

-date
+Cluster Properties dato

-Cluster Properties
+•

 Monitor Tab

 softdog keepalive

-Method
+• Method

 JVM monitor Tab

-7 MB 16 MB
+7 megabytes 16 megabytes

 Maximum Java Heap

 Size

 Exec resource